sparkfun/flux-sdk/docs/properties.md

 > * By convention declaring the getters and setters as private.
 This can be optional
 > * The getter and setter methods must be declared before defining the property
 > * The use of `set_` and `get_` prefixes on the setter and getter methods help identify the methods as supporting a property.
+> * If an initial value is set for a RW property it it's declaration statement, the *setter* method called with the initial value when the property is registered via *spRegister()*.

 #### Runtime Registration